 The Court did not establish a refund mechanism.
 Recovery requires importers to take affirmative action — either through CBP administrative processes, Post-Summary Corrections for unliquidated entries, or litigation at the U.S. Court of International Trade.

 An estimated $175 billion in IEEPA tariffs were collected from U.S. importers between February 2025 and February 2026.
 This impacts manufacturers, distributors, retailers, wholesalers, and e-commerce businesses across virtually every industry.
-Many eligible importers have not yet taken steps to preserve their refund rights.
+Many eligible importers have not yet taken steps to preserve their refund rights — or to monetize their claims.

-Government refunds could take years to process.
-Our funding partners purchase your validated refund claim, putting cash in your hands now instead of waiting for CIT resolution and CBP processing.
+Government refunds could take two to five years.
+Our funding partners purchase your validated refund claim, putting cash in your hands now.
+You get liquidity — they assume the timeline risk and collection effort.

 Complete our intake form with your business details and estimated IEEPA tariff exposure.
-This takes less than five minutes.
+Takes less than five minutes.

-Our recovery partners analyze your import history, identify eligible entries, determine liquidation status, and calculate your estimated refund amount.
+Our partners analyze your import history, verify eligible entries, confirm liquidation status, and calculate your validated refund amount.

-Your selected partner handles filing, documentation, legal coordination, and ongoing case management — so you can focus on running your business.
+Accept your offer and receive cash in weeks.
+Your funding partner handles all CIT filing, legal coordination, and collection — you focus on your business.

 The Court ruled that all tariffs imposed under the International Emergency Economic Powers Act (IEEPA) are unlawful.
 This includes the "reciprocal" Liberation Day tariffs imposed in April 2025, the fentanyl-related tariffs on China, Canada, and Mexico from February–March 2025, and any other tariff actions citing IEEPA as their legal authority.
 Section 232 tariffs (steel, aluminum, autos) and Section 301 tariffs remain in effect as they were authorized under different statutes.